+++

 Parameters

-A pointer to the name of the server.
+The name of the server.
 The host must be running a time server that complies with the specifications outlined in RFC 868.

 The port the time server is running on.
 A value of zero indicates that the default port number for the service should be used.
 By default, port 37 is used to connect to the time server.